MoralCode/WordleBuster/README.md

 ## How to use

 1. Check which wordlist is being used in the script (its around lke 42).
-See the wordlists file for the possible options.
+See the [wordlists](#wordlists) section below for the possible options.
 2. run `python3 wordlebuster.py`
 3. enter the word it tells you to as your wordle guess and then type in the result into the script by entering a 5 character string of C X or M to represent Correct, eXcluded, or Misplaced letters.
 4. the script will give you another word to try.